Women*

 Puzzle WORDS

-Interactive and Immersive Installation
+Immersive and Interactive Installation

 “Puzzle WORDS” is an interactive game where players work together to uncover hidden words.
 Each word is divided into fragments on which users can stand and make them slide horizontally.
 Players must collaborate and synchronise themselves in order to discover the different words.
 As the game progresses, the number of fragments increases, adding more variety and making the challenge even greater.